Raeburn is an Olde English term which means “the river where one goes to drink.”

 Raeburn Winery Founder, Derek Benham, was born to consummate birdwatcher and passionate naturalist, Phyllis Benham, who instilled within him a deep respect for nature.

 Derek founded Raeburn Winery in Phyllis’ honor in 2012, with a mission to protect the thriving and diverse watersheds of the Russian River Valley she so loved and provide a safe habitat for grapes and creatures alike.
 As a further nod to Phyllis and our mission, we honor the graceful egret on our label, a common sight along local waterways.

-Raeburn wines are crafted in a Certified California Sustainable Winery.
-Our system and set of beliefs reflect the best practices of sustainable production.
-We are proud to call Sonoma County our home, where mindful winemaking and low impact farming is paramount, and an entire industry has come together to push for 100% sustainable vineyards countywide by 2018.
+Raeburn is made in a Certified California Sustainable Winery.
+Our system and set of beliefs reflect the best practices of sustainable production including mindful winemaking and low impact farming.

-With Sonoma County as our inspiration, we run one of the most eco-friendly, water-efficient, solar-enabled facilities in the industry.
+We run one of the most eco-friendly, water-efficient facilities in the industry.
 A canopy over the winery diverts rainwater (up to one million gallons annually) into Atascadero Creek, a federally protected salmon-spawning habitat.
-We partnered with leading solar technology innovator, Cogenra Solar, to install solar modules as well as collaborated with Tesla Energy to install Powerpack commercial batteries at the winery.
-In addition, we recycle 90% of all winery packaging materials and host several beehives on winery grounds.
+We collaborated with Tesla Energy to install Powerpack commercial batteries at the winery.
+In addition, we recycle 90% of all winery packaging materials.